DenOfEquity/PixArt-Sigma-for-webUI/README.md

 I can generate using all models, though the 2K Sigma model is very slow on my limited hardware.
 It's undertrained anyway, at present.

 ---
+#### 19/07/2024 ####
+* added controlnet.
+Currently only HED edge exists, and only for Alpha.
+Model downloaded automatically (~1.1GB).
+Initial code pillaged from @raulc0399, added start/stop steps and strength control.
+Control image must be pre-processed: you can use the controlnet extension in the normal webui txt2img interface.
+You may need to fully restart the server after installation.

 #### 15/07/2024 ####
 * added quickset for image dimensions, options update for different models